 EU climate policy

-The climate policy of the European Union guides the policy measures to mitigate climate change and adapt to it, both within the EU as a whole and in individual Member States.
-The EU climate policy is based on the United Nations Framework Convention on Climate Change, the Kyoto Protocol to the Convention, and Paris Agreement on Climate Change.
+The climate policy of the European Union guides the policy measures to mitigate climate change, both in the EU as a whole and in individual Member States.
+The EU climate policy is based on the United Nations Framework Convention on Climate Change, the Kyoto Protocol to the Convention, and the Paris Agreement on Climate Change.

 EU aims for climate neutrality by 2050

-The EU is committed to reducing its net greenhouse gas emissions by at least 55 per cent by 2030, compared to 1990.
-This is also the commitment the EU has declared to the Secretariat of the UN Framework Convention on Climate Change for the purposes of the Paris Agreement.
-In addition, the EU as a whole aims to achieve climate neutrality, i.e. a balance of emissions and removals regulated by the EU legislation, by 2050.
-The climate targets to 2030 and 2050 are included in the Regulation on the European Climate Law adopted in 2021.
-In future, the Regulation will be amended to also include an EU climate target for 2040.
+The EU is committed to reducing its net greenhouse gas emissions by at least 55 per cent by 2030 and by 90 per cent by 2040, compared to 1990.
+In addition, the EU as a whole aims to achieve climate neutrality, i.e. a balance between the emissions and removals regulated by the EU legislation, by 2050.
+These are also the commitments that the EU has declared for the purposes of the Paris Agreement.
+The climate targets to 2030, 2040 and 2050 are included in the Regulation on the European Climate Law.

 Targets divided among the emissions trading, effort sharing and land use sectors

-The core elements of EU climate policy are the emissions trading system (EU ETS), national targets for sectors excluded from EU ETS (effort sharing) and obligations concerning the land use sector (LULUCF).
+Now the core elements of the EU climate policy are the emissions trading system (EU ETS) and the national obligations of the Member States that cover the sectors excluded from the general emissions trading system (the effort sharing sector) and the land use sector (LULUCF).

-The Emissions Trading Directive and Effort Sharing Regulation guide emission reductions in the EU towards the EU climate targets and, at the same time, Finland towards the national carbon neutrality target for 2035.
-The aim of the LULUCF Regulation to strengthen carbon sinks also supports Finland’s efforts to strengthen the sinks as part of the national carbon neutrality target.
+The Emissions Trading Directive, the Effort Sharing Regulation and the LULUCF Regulation guide the efforts to reduce the EU’s net emissions towards its climate targets and, at the same time, Finland towards reaching the national carbon neutrality target for 2035.

 General emissions trading aims to reduce emissions by 62 per cent by 2030

-The aim of the general emissions trading system (EU ETS) is to reduce emissions at the EU level by 62 per cent from the level in 2005 by 2030.
-EU ETS covers large industrial, electricity and power plants, aviation within the European Economic Area (EEA) and, as from 2024, maritime transport emissions from large passenger or cargo vessels.
+Since 2005, the general emissions trading system (EU ETS) has served as the EU’s main policy measure to reach its climate targets.
+The aim of the general emissions trading system is to reduce emissions in the EU by 62 per cent from the level in 1990 by 2030.
+The system functions at the EU level, which means that the emission reduction target has not been divided into obligations for individual Member States.
+The general emissions trading system covers large industrial, electricity and power plants, aviation within the European Economic Area (EEA) and, as from 2024, maritime transport emissions from large passenger or commercial cargo vessels.
+It covers about 35 per cent of the EU’s greenhouse gas emissions (excluding the land use sector).

-New emissions trading system for fuel distribution to be started
+New emissions trading for fuel distribution to begin in 2028

 Social Climate Fund supports the most vulnerable people

-The emissions trading system for fuel distribution includes a new Social Climate Fund, where the key aim is to promote a socially just transition to climate neutrality.
-The particular aim of the Fund is to support those in the most vulnerable position with measures and investments concerning increased energy efficiency of buildings, decarbonisation of heating and cooling of buildings, and improved access to zero- and low-emission mobility and transport.
+The emissions trading system for the distribution of fossil fuels is also related to the new Social Climate Fund, where the key aim is to promote a socially just transition to climate neutrality.
+The particular aim of the Fund is to support those in the most vulnerable position with measures and investments concerning energy efficiency of buildings, decarbonisation of heating and cooling of buildings, and access to zero- and low-emission mobility and transport.
+Funding will be made available for the period 2026–2032.

 Finland to halve emissions from the effort sharing sector by 2030

-The effort sharing sector comprises building-specific heating, off-road mobile machinery, agriculture, transport and waste management and F-gases, which together account for a little more than a half of the EU’s greenhouse gas emissions.
-Finland should reduce emissions from the effort sharing sector by 50 per cent from the level in 2005 by 2030.
+The effort sharing sector comprises building-specific heating, non-road mobile machinery, transport, waste management, part of emissions from agriculture and F-gases, which together account for about 65 per cent of the EU’s greenhouse gas emissions.
+The target for the EU level is to reduce greenhouse gas emissions from the effort sharing sector by 40 per cent by 2030 compared to the 2005 level.
+The EU target has been divided into obligations for Member States.
+By 2030, Finland should reduce emissions from the effort sharing sector by 50 per cent from the 2005 level.

-Certain flexibilities are allowed for Member States to meet the obligation for the effort sharing sector, such as transfer of a small number of emission allowances from emissions trading to the effort sharing sector.
-It is also possible to save some of the surplus of the annual emission allocations to the coming years or purchase emission reduction units from other Member States.
+Certain flexibilities are allowed for Member States to meet the obligation for the effort sharing sector, such as the transfer of a small number of emission allowances from emissions trading to the effort sharing sector.
+It is also possible to save some of the surplus of the annual emission reduction units to the coming years or purchase emission reduction units from other Member States.
+The purpose of the Medium-Term Climate Plan is to reduce emissions from Finland’s effort sharing sector.

-Net sink of the land use sector to be maintained
+Net sink of the land use sector to be preserved

 More information